Kansas City Workplace Injury Attorney Fighting for Maximum Compensation

 What to Do After a Kansas City Workplace Injury

-Seek Medical Attention Immediately - Your health and safety are the top priority.
-Even if injuries seem minor, get medical evaluation as some injuries may not be immediately apparent.
+Seek Emergency Medical Care - Your health and safety are the absolute priority.
+Call 911 or get to the nearest emergency room immediately, even if injuries seem minor.
+Some serious injuries, including concussions and internal bleeding, may not be immediately apparent.

-Report the Injury Right Away - Notify your supervisor or employer immediately about your injury.
-Missouri requires reporting within 30 days, but immediate reporting strengthens your case.
+Report Your Injury Right Away - Notify your supervisor, foreman, or employer immediately about your injury.
+Missouri law requires notice within 30 days, but immediate reporting strengthens your case and ensures prompt medical care.
+Ask for a written incident report and keep a copy.

-Document Everything - If possible, take photos of the accident scene, your injuries, and any hazardous conditions.
-Get names and contact information of witnesses.
+Document Everything Possible - If you're able, take photos of the accident scene, your injuries, any hazardous conditions, and equipment involved.
+Get names and contact information from witnesses.
+Write down exactly how the accident occurred while details are fresh in your memory.

-Don't Sign Anything - Avoid signing any documents from your employer or insurance company without legal review, especially statements about how the accident occurred.
+Don't Sign Any Documents - Avoid signing statements, releases, or other documents from your employer or insurance company without legal review.
+These documents are often used to limit your benefits or shift blame for the accident.

-Keep Detailed Records - Maintain records of all medical treatment, time missed from work, expenses related to your injury, and communications with your employer or insurance company.
+Maintain Detailed Records - Keep comprehensive records of all medical treatment, time missed from work, expenses related to your injury, and all communications with your employer or insurance company.
+These records are crucial for maximizing your compensation.

-Follow Medical Advice - Attend all medical appointments and follow your doctor's treatment recommendations.
-Insurance companies may use missed appointments against your claim.
+Follow All Medical Instructions - Attend every medical appointment and follow your doctor's treatment recommendations completely.
+Insurance companies monitor medical compliance and may use missed appointments or non-compliance to reduce benefits.

-Contact Moreno Law KC - Call (816) 200-0467 as soon as possible for your free consultation.
-Early legal involvement can prevent mistakes that might harm your case.
+Contact Moreno Law KC Immediately - Call (816) 200-0467 as soon as possible for your free consultation.
+Early legal involvement prevents costly mistakes and ensures your rights are protected from day one.
+We're available for same-day consultations in urgent cases.

-Avoid Social Media - Don't post about your injury or activities on social media, as insurance companies monitor these platforms for evidence to use against your claim.
+Avoid Social Media Completely - Don't post about your injury, activities, or legal case on any social media platforms.
+Insurance companies actively monitor social media for evidence to use against your claim, even taking innocent posts out of context.

 Insurance Company

-How We Counter Insurance Company Tactics Against Injured Workers
+How We Counter Insurance Company Tactics Against Kansas City Workers

 Frequently Asked Questions